Need to know how to write a press release to get media coverage?

 Instead, the press release has changed – and that’s a good thing.

-Understaffed newsrooms and time poor journalists need ready-made stories.
-There was a time when a reporter may have trawled through your press release to find a news hook – that time has passed – you need to give it to them on a plate.
+There was a time when a reporter may have trawled through your press release to find a news hook – not now – you need to give it to them on a plate.

 Let’s be crystal clear.